avajs/ava/docs/recipes/babelrc.md

 ## AVA's default transpiler behavior

-By default, AVA transpiles your tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.
-This is a great option for small modules where you do not desire a build step to transpile your source before deploying to `npm`.
+AVA lets you use some nifty JavaScript features, like [async functions](https://github.com/avajs/ava#async-function-support).
+To make this work on older Node.js versions AVA transpiles the tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.
+This is great for projects where you do not use Babel for your source, but do want to use the newest JavaScript features for your tests.

 ## Customizing how AVA transpiles your tests